 Dating back to 1967, the Indianapolis Zoo was the first zoo in the nation to hold a holiday lights event.
-Year after year, Christmas at the Zoo presented by Donatos and Teachers Credit Union continues to grow.
-This year we’re offering more opportunities to visit, with Mondays and Tuesdays added in as well as extended hours until 10pm on Fridays and Saturdays.
+Year after year, Christmas at the Zoo continues to grow.
+For our 55th year, we’re adding beautiful new décor to enhance your holiday experience.
 And the best part is it’s all included with regular admission!

-Under the Bicentennial Pavilion, Santa’s Village is one of our newest additions.
-Here, you’ll discover:
+Under the Bicentennial Pavilion, you’ll discover Santa’s Village featuring:

-Christmas at the Zoo has been voted in the top five of USA Today’s 10 Best Zoo Lights for three years in a row!
+Year after year, Christmas at the Zoo has been voted in the top five of USA Today’s 10 Best Zoo Lights!
 Plan your visit now and see why we are consistently ranked among the nation’s best.

 A wintertime visit to the Zoo is unlike any other you’ll experience.
 Come out early to watch the Zoo transform at sunset, when the warm glow of twinkling lights fills the night sky.
-Pose with your family and friends near one of our featured displays, like Christmas Tree Joy presented by Honda Manufacturing along the main path and We Three Trees presented by Central Indiana Honda Dealers located in Flights of Fancy.
+New this year, families can join in the countdown to light up our new animated Merry & Bright Christmas Tree located in front of the Simon Skjodt International Orangutan Center.
+Over in Plains, Santa’s Favorite Tree presented by Twinkly will dance to the music of Trans-Siberian Orchestra, creating a perfect photo op for families and friends and or stop by We Three Trees presented by Central Indiana Honda Dealers for another fun family photo op.

 Planning a couple’s night out?
 Come later — we’re open until 10pm on Fridays and Saturdays — for a quiet, romantic stroll.

-We’re proud to feature 100 percent LED energy-efficient lights and displays presented by Peyton Manning Children’s Hospital at St. Vincent.
+We’re proud to feature 100 percent LED energy-efficient lights and displays presented by Peyton Manning Children’s Hospital Ascension St. Vincent.

-Many of our more robust animals will be out late to enjoy the cooler weather, including tigers, red panda, brown bears, walrus, sea lions and more.
+Many of our more robust animals will be out late to enjoy the cooler weather, including Arctic foxes, tigers, red panda, brown bears, sea lions and more.
 These species are native to colder climates and can be more active in the winter than during the summer.
 Plus, special animal chats are a fun way to learn even more about our animals from the experts.
-Come earlier in the day and you may also see additional animals in Plains and Flights of Fancy.
+Come before 4pm and you may also see additional animals in Plains.